is now available! Read about the new features and fixes from November.

 4. Select New and add the MinGW-w64 destination folder you recorded during the installation process to the list.
 If you used the default settings above, then this will be the path: C:\msys64\ucrt64\bin.

-5. Select OK to save the updated PATH.
-You will need to reopen any console windows for the new PATH location to be available.
+5. Select OK, and then select OK again in the Environment Variables window to update the PATH environment variable.
+You have to reopen any console windows for the updated PATH environment variable to be available.

 Check your MinGW installation